 Apply for a secured credit card

-You can start with a secured credit card if you don't have a good enough credit score to qualify for a traditional credit card.
-Secured cards are backed by cash deposits, which then become your credit limit.
+If your credit score isn’t high enough for a traditional credit card, a secured credit card is a great place to start.
+Secured cards are backed by a cash deposit, which usually becomes your credit limit.
 These deposits are refundable when you close the account.

-When shopping for a secured card, look for low annual fees and interest rates.
-Also, be on the lookout for one that reports to all three credit reporting agencies — Equifax, Experian, and TransUnion — so your credit report will reflect your history of responsibility.
-You can find out more about each company's credit reporting practices online or by calling the credit card company.
+When choosing a secured card, look for low or no annual fees and competitive interest rates.
+Make sure the card reports to all three major credit bureaus — Equifax, Experian, and TransUnion — so your responsible use is reflected on your credit report.
+You can check each card issuer’s reporting policies online or by calling them directly.

 Get a credit-builder loan